The History of the

 On July 8, 1985, a truck committee was formed to look into purchasing a new pumper.
 This truck would replace the 1965 Ford pumper.
 The Department voted to accept the truck committee's recommendation to purchase a Mack/Pierce pumper.
 The new pumper had a 1,500-GPM pump and a 750 gallon tank.
 The pumper (currently Engine 71) cost the department $176,000.00.
 The 1965 Ford pumper was sold to the Triplett Fire Department.

 On November 4, 1985, the department established the "Ernest L. Reeves Life Membership" Award.
 This award is awarded to a firefigher who continually goes beyond the call of duty.
-In order to become a Life Member, the candidate must be nominated by a department member.
+In order to become a Life Member, the candidate must meet the minimum qualifications and be nominated by a department member.
 Included in the nomination is a letter of recommendation.
 Once the recommendation is received, the Life Membership Committee votes to determine whether or not the candidate will be presented to the department.
 If the committee recommends the candidate, the department then votes by secret ballot to determine if Life Membership will be granted.
 Becoming a Life Member requires a tremendous amount of dedication and service.
 Life Membership is considered to be the highest honor in the department.
-To date the department has elected twenty-two member to Life Membership.
-Forteen life members are still living and eight life members are deceased They are Jimmy Crowder†, Harry Bailey†, Lanney Jones, Sam Rainey†, Donnie Wells†, Boney Hudson†, Bob Early, Archie Dishmon†, Rosser Wells, Jim Walker, James Kidd, Harry Justis, Ken Biedenbender†, Alex Graham, Junior Carter†, John Kelly, Charles Hudson, Todd Cage, Lloyd Tanner, Jr., Jack Rainey, Brian Pearce and Clarence Ezell.
+To date the department has elected twenty-five members to Life Membership and they are Jimmy Crowder†, Harry Bailey†, Lanney Jones, Sam Rainey†, Donnie Wells†, Boney Hudson†, Bob Early, Archie Dishmon†, Rosser Wells, Jim Walker, James Kidd, Harry Justis†, Ken Biedenbender†, Alex Graham, Junior Carter†, John Kelly, Charles Hudson, Todd Cage, Lloyd Tanner, Jr., Jack Rainey†, Brian Pearce, Clarence Ezell†, Brent Wright, D T Vaughan and Michael Vaughan. ( † Deceased )

 During the second half of 1986, the department discussed the possibility of replacing the 1966 International aerial ladder.
 To help defray the cost of the new truck, the department voted to sell the existing ladder truck to the Lawrenceville Fire Department.
-On May 4, 1987, the department voted to accept the committee's recommendation to purchase an 85' LTI platform ladder truck.
+On May 4, 1987, the department voted to accept the committee's recommendation to purchase a used 85' LTI platform ladder truck from VA Beach Fire Department.
 This truck was mounted on a Howe chassis and cost the department $65,000.

 On April 15, 1989, the department took delivery of a 1989 Ford Hackney Emergency Support Vehicle (ESV) for $110,000.00 This vehicle is used for structure fires and hazardous materials incidents.
 It is equipped with a command center, a cascade air system, and Haz-Mat equipment.
 This vehicle replaced the 1979 GMC Air Utility Stepside Van.
 The 1979 GMC was sold to the Victoria Fire Department.